sachinKumarYadav7/WebDev_Hackathon/README.md

 Use the following credentials to log in:

 **For Admin:**
-- Email: admin@gmail.com
+- Email: admin@iitdh.ac.in
-- Password: admin
+- Password: admin_IIT_Dh

 **For Users:**
 - Email: 220020045@iitdh.ac.in